Constant Dripping Wears Away the Stone: Meaning, Origin, and Examples — Japan | Stone Proverbs No.4 - Japanstones.shop

 Meaning Even small, consistent efforts can achieve great results over time.

-Origin Derived from the natural phenomenon of rainwater carving into stone; the phrase traces back to classical Chinese texts and Japanese proverbs.
+Origin Inspired by rainwater carving stone; commonly said to trace back to classical Chinese texts and later Japanese usage.

 Similar Proverbs in English